Sieve Methods in Random Graph Theory: Graphs with Diameter 2 with the Sieves

-\end{remark} \begin{remark} Using the above methods, we can obtain similar results about the probability of a random directed graph on $n$ vertices having diameter $2$ where each directed edge is chosen independently with probability $p(n)$.
-Furthermore, for any two vertices, say $v_1$ and $v_2$, the existence of the edge from $v_1$ to $v_2$ has probability $p(n)$, while the existence of the edge from $v_2$ to $v_1$ also occurs with probability $p(n)$, and these two edges occur independently.
-More precisely, in Theorem \ref{theorem:3}, Corollary \ref{cor:r1}, and Proposition \ref{cor:r2}, we multiply the second term of the lowerbound by $2$, divide the upperbound by $2$, and we add $\log 2$ to our expressions for $c$.
+This finishes the proof of Corollary \ref{cor:r2}. \end{proof} \begin{remark} Assume that $n\geq 200$ and $p\leq 1/2$.
+The $o(1)$ in \eqref{prop121} can be made explicit as $4p^2$ and the $o(1)$ in \eqref{prop122} can be made explicit as $\frac{4(\log n)^2+2}{n}+p+\frac{3e^8(2\log n)^{3/2}}{n^{1/2}}$. \end{remark} \begin{remark} Using the above methods, we can obtain similar results about the probability of a random directed graph on $n$ vertices having diameter $2$ where each directed edge is chosen independently with probability $p$.
+Furthermore, for any two vertices, say $v_1$ and $v_2$, the existence of the edge from $v_1$ to $v_2$ has probability $p$, while the existence of the edge from $v_2$ to $v_1$ also occurs with probability $p$, and these two edges occur independently.
+More precisely, in Theorem \ref{theorem:3}, Corollary \ref{cor:r1}, and Corollary \ref{cor:r2}, we multiply the second term of the lower bound by $2$, divide the upper bound by $2$, and we add $\log 2$ to our expressions for $c$.
 Everything else is left unchanged. \end{remark}